Contributing to Lamatic.ai Documentation

 Fork the Repository

-- Visit the Lamatic Docs GitHub repository (opens in a new tab).
+- Visit the Lamatic Docs GitHub repository.

-- Click the "Fork" button in the top-right corner to create a copy of the repository in your GitHub account.
+- Click the âForkâ button in the top-right corner to create a copy of the repository in your GitHub account.

 -